Taimur-Shabbir/taimur-shabbir.github.io/_posts/2024-09-28-walmart-time-series-sales-prediction.md

 upsampled_df_selected_stores.plot()
 ```

 <img src="{{ site.url }}{{ site.baseurl }}/images/walmart-time-series/output_21_1.png" alt="None">

+This looks reasonable.
+We have at least 4 outliers in sales, all of which occur December across both years.
+The most likely explanations for these are Christmas and New Year's.
+We also see a slump in the first few days of
+January.
+Finally, the data seems to be trend-stationary.
+While the graph shows what looks to be a seasonal component
+to the data, it is merely only cyclical data.
+To be classed as seasonality, cycles need to be repeated at the
+same frequency, a condition our graph clearly does not meet.

-Before we do anything else, we need to have a baseline performance to compare our eventual model and predictions to.
+We will return to this in a moment as first, we need a baseline performance to compare our eventual model to.

+# 5) Naive/Persistence Forecast

-In time series problem, a persistence or naive forecast is often used for this purpose.
-Put simply, we will use the
-value at obs(t-1) as a prediction for the value at obs(t).
+In time series problems, a persistence or naive forecast uses the value at obs(t-1) as a prediction for the value at
+obs(t).
+It then compares each prediction against each observed value and summarises the skill of the model using
+the root mean squared error (RMSE) measure

-To do this, we split the data into a training and test set, setting aside 90% of the data for the training set.
+To perform this, we split the data into a training and test set, setting aside 90% of the data for the training set.
 The test size is small because we will later need to iterate through our ARIMA model len(test) times.
 In other words,
-if len(test) is large, it will take a long time for our ARIMA model to fit
+if len(test) is large, it will take a long time for our ARIMA model to fit.

 We will then walk forward over the test set, adding each 'new' observation seen in the test set to our training set,
 and using that as the prediction for the next time stamp